 - Chair, American Bar Association Forum on the Construction Industry, 2002–2003

 - Chair, Division 10 Steering Committee, Forum Committee on the Construction Industry of the American Bar Association, 1994-1997

 - Member, California AGC Legal Advisory Committee

-- Member, Women Construction Owners
+- Member, Women Construction Owners and Executives

 - Faculty, National Institute of Trial Advocacy (NITA)

 - Member, Enterprise for Youth, High School Students